sgraham/sgraham.github.io/_posts/2022-09-09-bike-trailer.markdown

 start as simple as possible, and so my "design" for a [Brutalist Bike Trailer](/images/bike-trailer-2022-09-09.png) (as in the architecture style, but realistically also pretty brutal to spend time in).
-It's basically a box with wheels, air holes, a door and a window, and I'm not sure about keeping the window.
+It's basically a box with wheels, air holes, a door, and a window, and I'm not sure about keeping the window.

 Today was the first day I had some time to try some actual work on it in the garage.
 It went [very badly](https://youtu.be/9x7fDlGmmzs), during